 Was there any issue of seat-sharing with the BJP?

 Besides seat-sharing, we had differences over having a common agenda for people of Jharkhand.
-We wanted to contest in 17 constituencies where we have strong ground support.
-And we were confident of wining at least 15 of the 17 seats.
+We wanted to contest from 17 constituencies where we have strong ground support.
+And we were confident of wining at least 15 seats of 17.
 But, it seems that the BJP state leadership did not have confidence in us.

 Did you have issues with Chief Minister Raghubar Das?

-Apart from the AJSU, other NDA allies like the JD(U) and the LJP are also contesting solo.
+Apart from AJSU, other NDA allies like JD(U) and LJP are contesting solo.
 Why are parties leaving the NDA?

-In the last five years, no meeting of the NDA was held in the state.
-No meeting was held to iron out the differences among the allies under this government, unlike the previous NDA government, when George Fernandes took along all the allies.
+In the last five years in the state, no meeting of the NDA was held.
+No meeting was held to iron out the differences between the allies under this government, unlike the previous NDA government, when George Fernandes took along all the allies.
 No NDA coordination committee was set up.
-It's a big mistake being committed by the BJP at the Centre as well as in Jharkhand.
+It's a big mistake being committed by the BJP at the centre as well as in Jharkhand.

 How do you see the role of regional parties in national politics?